Ery4z/2172/projet4/readme.md

 WHERE belgium <> c
-WITH belgium, c, shortestPath((belgium)-[:Borders*]-(c)) AS path WHERE path IS NOT NULL
+WITH belgium, c, shortestPath((belgium)-[:Borders*]-(c)) AS path WHERE path IS NOT NULL with belgium, c, length(path) AS Distance
-RETURN c.name AS Country, length(path) AS Distance ORDER BY Distance DESC
+RETURN c.name AS Country
+ORDER BY Distance DESC
-LIMIT 1
+LIMIT 1;

 ```